Marin Mersenne 2^P-1

 In brief, you need:

-1. A relatively modern computer – though older computers can still be useful to help other computers find primes.
+1. A relatively modern computer.
+Older computers can still be useful to help other computers find primes.

 Most importantly, you will need a lot of patience.
-Roughly speaking it will take about a month to run a single primality test – visit the benchmark page for a more accurate estimate on your computer.
+Roughly speaking it will take about a month to run a single primality test.

 If you've decided you have a powerful enough computer and enough patience to stick with the project, then visit the download page for instructions on downloading, installing, and starting the program.

-The program talks to PrimeNet, a central server on the Internet, to get work to do and report results.
+Prime95 talks to PrimeNet, a central server on the Internet, to get work to do and report results.
 The program communicates using the HTTP protocol and can be configured with proxy information to pass through common firewalls.
-The program only sends a few hundred bytes every week so there is no impact on your network performance.
-The program does not require a continuous Internet connection (if properly configured will not automatically dial out to establish an Internet connection for users still on dial-up connections).
+The program does not require a continuous Internet connection, data is sent to/from the server approximately once an hour.
+Most work types require just a few bytes of data to be sent, PRP results will transmit several hundred megabytes on completion of the PRP test (typically this would be about 1GB per month total).

 Every half hour the program saves its state so that if there is a computer crash you will lose at most a half-hour of work.
 All temporary files and program settings are conveniently stored in the same folder as the program.